-- a list of the degree titles for which accreditation is sought - a brief summary of the structure of the degrees and any options - a declaration of any articulation agreements if appropriate - the numbers of students enrolled on each degree programme - date of the last periodic review - paragraphs summarising how the programme(s) meet each of the criteria - a brief explanation of how the submitted evidence is organised (e.g. a list of folders and their contents, this can be provided as a separate paper attached to the letter of intent if desired) - 2.
-Completed accreditation matrix - 3.
+- a list of the degree titles for which Accreditation/Consultancy is sought - a brief summary of the structure of the degrees and any options - a declaration of any articulation agreements if appropriate - the numbers of students enrolled on each degree programme - date of the last periodic review - paragraphs summarising how the programme(s) meet each of the criteria - a brief explanation of how the submitted evidence is organised (e.g. a list of folders and their contents, this can be provided as a separate paper attached to the letter of intent if desired) - 2.
+Completed evidence matrix - 3.
 Table of technical skills - 4.
 Programme specifications - 5.
-Programme details, including: - programme structure including optional routes (where only a specific route or pathway within the core degree programme will meet the accreditation criteria, the HEI should ensure that this is made clear) - knowledge and skills learning outcomes - list of acronyms and definitions used by the HEI - the learning, teaching and assessment strategy - student handbook(s) - 6.
-Module (or unit) descriptors and handbooks
+Programme details, including: - programme structure including optional routes (where only a specific route or pathway within the core degree programme will meet the Accreditation criteria, the University should ensure that this is made clear) - knowledge and skills learning outcomes - list of acronyms and definitions used by the University - the learning, teaching and assessment strategy - student handbook(s)